Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: Introduction

 \section{Introduction}

-The capabilities of artificial intelligence (AI) methods are demonstrably diverse and multi-faceted with the potential to help us as a global society to reach many of the Sustainable Development Goals (SDGs)~\citep{vinuesa2020role}.
-Availability of large-scale datasets and computational resources has been essential in the recent accelerated development of deep learning (DL) that is driving most of the AI methods~\citep{lecun2015deep,schmidhuber2015deep}.
+The capabilities of artificial intelligence (AI) methods are multifaceted, with the potential to help us as a global society to reach many of the Sustainable Development Goals (SDGs)~\citep{vinuesa2020role}.
+The availability of large-scale datasets and computational resources has been essential in the recent accelerated development of deep learning methods, which is driving most of these AI capabilities~\citep{lecun2015deep,schmidhuber2015deep}.
+However, the recent advanced AI systems such as large language models (LLMs), and other foundation models behind generative AI are produced by a handful large corporations based in a few countries with access to extraordinary computational resources and infrastructure.
+These entities invest in thousands of Graphics Processing Units (GPUs), internet-scale datasets, hyper-scale datacenters, and, in some cases, dedicated power grids to develop state-of-the-art generative models~\cite{stanford2025}.
+Figure~\ref{fig:top500} \textbf{(top)} illustrates the distribution of the world's top 500 supercomputers revealing a stark geographic concentration of these resources.